 Federal and state law allows employees to pay transit, vanpool, and parking expenses with dollars that are exempt from income taxes and FICA (Social Security and Medicare) withholding.

-Employees may purchase up to $245 per month in parking and transit/vanpool expenses using pre-tax dollars.
+Employees may purchase up to $255 per month in parking expenses and and $255 per month in transit/vanpool expenses using pre-tax dollars.

 P&TS, in conjunction with the University and the hospitals’ payroll departments, allows eligible employees to purchase parking permits, transit passes, Clipper Cash, and Commuter Checks with pre-tax dollars via payroll deduction.
 Through the Pre-Tax Transit and Parking Program, commuting faculty and staff save money when they purchase these items for personal use.
 The exact amount each individual saves will vary depending on the employee’s tax bracket and the cost of the item purchased.